 So, how can brands and businesses provide a customer service experience that achieves this?
-By implementing customer self-service tools that both reduce customer service contact rates and ensure high-quality responses.
+By implementing customer self-service tools that both reduce customer support contact rates and ensure high-quality responses.

 One tool that does both is a chatbot.
 In fact, it has been estimated that more than 80% of businesses today have automated their customer service conversations in some way.
-Chatbots have played a major role in this and, given the rise of advanced speech recognition software, we anticipate voicebots will become the future of customer service and is not just the latest customer service trend.
+Chatbot technology has played a major role in this and, given the rise of advanced speech recognition software, we anticipate voice bots will become the future of customer service and is not just the latest customer service trend.

-A voicebot is a conversational agent capable of communicating with a customer via voice alone.
+A voice bot (or voice assistants) is a conversational ai agent capable of communicating with a customer via voice alone.

-Voicebots can ingest, analyze, interpret, and respond to customer inquiries spoken to them in natural language, with the end goal either being able to answer a customer’s question in real-time or continue a verbal exchange with the customer to clarify the question at hand.
-If the voicebot is unable to answer a question for any reason, it can pass the inquiry onto a human agent for additional support.
+Voice bots can ingest, analyze, interpret, and respond to customer inquiries spoken to them in natural language (or NLP), with the end goal of either being able to answer a customer’s question in real-time or continue a verbal exchange with the customer to clarify the question at hand.
+If the voice bot is unable to answer a question for any reason, it can pass the inquiry onto a human agent for additional support.

-More and more companies are using chatbots as part of their overall customer service experience today.
+More and more companies are using chatbot technology as part of their overall customer service experience today.
 In fact, based on a recent Juniper Research study, chatbots are projected to drive cost savings of over $8 billion per year by 2022 in the banking and healthcare sectors alone.

 Why?
 To transform the customer service experience through conversation especially with natural language processing (NLP) chatbots.
-By simulating real-life human interactions through chat- or voicebots, businesses can further streamline the customer journey and reduce the number of contacts into the customer support team.
+By simulating real-life human interactions through chat- or voice bots, businesses can further streamline the customer journey and reduce the number of support requests to the contact center.

-In many ways, the rising popularity of chatbots is merely a precursor to the forthcoming pervasiveness of voicebots in the customer service experience.
-After all, they both service the same purpose: to engage customers in dynamic and highly personalized conversations around getting answers to their questions.
-The only difference: one interacts via messaging while the other engages purely through voice.
+In many ways, the rising popularity of AI natural language processing chatbots is merely a precursor to the forthcoming pervasiveness of voice bots in the customer service experience.
+After all, they both serve the same purpose: to engage customers in dynamic and highly personalized conversations around getting answers to their questions.
+The only difference: one interacts via messaging while the other engages purely through voice ai.

-Lastly, the biggest benefit of voicebots is their inherent accessibility: inputting a request can be 100% hands-free, without ever needing to input text manually.
-And seeing how voice search, for example, is becoming a bigger trend among consumers, it only makes sense that voice-based customer service, through voicebots, will follow that same trajectory.
+Lastly, the biggest benefit of voice bots is their inherent accessibility: inputting a request can be 100% hands-free, without ever needing to input text manually.
+And seeing how voice search, for example, is becoming a bigger trend among consumers, it only makes sense that voice-based customer support, through voice bots, will follow that same trajectory.